-A chief medical officer will be appointed for every Popular cross-country competition.
-He will be a member of the Competition Committee and may be invited to attend the Jury meetings.
-The chief medical officer must be a licensed medical officer.

-386.1.2 First Aid and Medical Service
+- A chief of medical and rescue service will be appointed for every Popular crosscountry competition.
+They will be a member of the Competition Committee and may be invited to attend the Jury meetings.
+The chief medical officer must be a licensed medical officer. - 386.1.2 First Aid and Medical Service